zyndagj/zyndagj.github.io/_posts/2015-08-19-up-goer-five.markdown

   </a>
 </div>

-and attempt to explain some of the analysis of one of my current plant genome research projects at TACC.
+and attempt to explain my method for replication timing classification from one of my [plant genome research projects](http://biochem.ncsu.edu/faculty/hanley-bowdoin/Pages/DNAreplication.html) at TACC.

 ---